-- If you are moving from one topic to another, say so.
-Transition words and sentences are very important so that he can follow the conversation.
-Otherwise, he will assume that the next sentence will go with the previous one.
+- Transition words and sentences are very important so that he can follow the conversation.
+Tip: If you are moving from one topic to another, say so.
+Otherwise, he will assume that the next sentence will be related to the previous sentence.

-I am sorry your husband or wife is hearing impaired or losing their hearing.
+I am sorry your loved one is hearing impaired or losing their hearing.
 It is a hard thing to go through.
 You can read about my husband’s experience with Meniere’s disease in God Trains Us Hard.

 But you can get through this difficulty and really improve your communication skills by using these suggestions.
-And there can be such a positive difference that you will be able to honestly say, like I can, Our communication now is better than it was.
+And there can be such a positive difference that you will be able to honestly say, like I can, Our communication now is better than it was before his hearing loss.